-The scheduling feature: As the control center for the automation system, this feature allows scientists to schedule different experiments in the lab.
+- The scheduling feature: As the control center for the automation system, this feature allows scientists to schedule different experiments in the lab.
 Scientists can set up different workflows to run at specified times — in sequence or simultaneously — and reschedule workflows without stress.
 They can also instruct robots to perform tasks as needed.

-Customizable workflows: Scientists in the lab should be able to create protocols and processes that are unique to their labs, in addition to those already offered in the software.
+- Customizable workflows: Scientists in the lab can create protocols and processes that are unique to their labs, in addition to those already offered in the software.

-An intuitive interface: Scientists should be able to interact with the interface without requiring a lot of ongoing training from the software vendor.
-It should be easy for researchers to monitor the progress of their experiments, make adjustments, and track the positions of different lab instruments, robots, and samples.
+- Easy to learn: Scientists can interact with the interface without requiring a lot of ongoing training from the software vendor.
+With a quality lab scheduler, it should be easy for researchers to monitor the progress of their experiments, make adjustments, and track the positions of different lab instruments, robots, and samples.